 Dog neutering during the pandemic

 - Female dogs can have a season and get pregnant any time from 5-6 months old.

-During lockdown, vets are having to prioritise the sickest pets, which means that many routine procedures such as neutering have been delayed or cancelled.
+During the pandemic, vets are having to prioritise the sickest pets, which means that many routine procedures such as neutering are being delayed or cancelled.